jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Fingerprinting Documents/Fingerprinting - moving forward and away from b0rked SHA1.md

 As you asked about my doubt & worries, here's one: I discovered last week that https://www.researchgate.net/ does something nasty (from *my* perspective): it kind-of-*personalizes* your PDF download by editing its cover page: it brags about the number of downloads and the day you downloaded the PDF, so downloading the same document *twice* (say, via Qiqqa sniffer) will get you two(2) **different fingerprints**, thus the document downloads will be filed as unique documents in Qiqqa!

-Sites which encode the date when you downloaded the PDF into the PDF itself (watermark/overlay) cause the same problem: multiple downloads cannot easily be identifies as duplicates through comparing their hashes!
+Sites which encode the date when you downloaded the PDF into the PDF itself (watermark/overlay) cause the same problem: multiple downloads cannot easily be identified as duplicates through comparing their hashes!

 That's therefor another **source of duplicates** for documents and increases the need for Qiqqa to incorporate better duplicate-detection logic (including 'probable cause of duplication' type identification, so you can observe & set *why* two documents are considered *duplicates*: